pj-mill/AspNet_MVC5_Caching/README.md

 ---

-###Features
+### 'OutputCacheExample'

-The **'OutputCacheExample'** project focuses on the 'OutputCache' attribute used to control caching on controller actions.
+This project focuses on the 'OutputCache' attribute used to control caching on controller actions.

+#### FEATURES

 |Feature|
 |-------|